mhdr-hami/Problem-Solving/README.md

 ####

 #### Editorial

 The first step is to recognize it is a DP problem.
 How?
-Read the Dynamic Programming post. [[Link]] (https://github.com/mhdr-hami/Problem-Solving/blob/main/DynamicProgramming.md "Dynamic Programming post Link").
+Read the Dynamic Programming post [[Link]] (https://github.com/mhdr-hami/Problem-Solving/blob/main/DynamicProgramming.md "Dynamic Programming post Link").
 This was one of the first "not easy" dynamic programming problems I solved, but it taught me a lot about this paradigm.
 Just like any other DP problem, solving the maximum subarray problem can be challenging until you discover its "secret".